ymorsi7/solar-flair/README.md

 - Multi-source geocoding for reliability

 ### 🔴 6.
 Emergency Resilience Planning (EXCLUSIVE FEATURE) 🔴
-**Our competitive advantage** - unlike drone teams that can only monitor disasters, we help people SURVIVE them:

 - Critical load analysis showing exactly how long life-saving equipment will run during outages
 - Historical outage data specific to the user's location